theobald-software/kb.theobald-software.github.io/content/_xtract-is/uploading-cats-data-by-using-xtract-is-bapi.md

 weight: 110
 ---

-This article shows how to upload CATS data from an SQL server table by using SSIS and the [Xtract IS BAPI](https://help.theobald-software.com/en/xtract-is/bapi) component.
+The following article shows how to upload CATS data from an SQL server table by using SSIS and the [Xtract IS BAPI](https://help.theobald-software.com/en/xtract-is/bapi) component.

 ### About BAPI_CATIMESHEETMGR_INSERT